Print

 Description

-While nothing beats a warm spam musubi on a beach in Hawaii, I think my family’s spam musubi is the next best thing.
 If you’ve never made homemade spam musubi before, this is a great recipe to start with!
-We wanted it to be as approachable as possible, so the directions are very detailed & we’ve provided step-by-step photos to help you along the way.
+We wanted it to be as approachable as possible, so the directions are very detailed and we’ve provided step-by-step photos to help you along the way.

 We hope you love it as much as we do! ♡